Monuments of Sutjeska

 Executive Council of SR of BiH Residence:

-As the region around Sutjeska was such a pivotal cultural and historical location in the mythos of Yugoslavia, there were a significant amount of commemorative and political functions that were held in the park.
-Consequently, a residence for visiting Executive Council members of the SR of BiH was constructed in Sutjeska Valley in 1977.
+As the region around Sutjeska was such a pivotal cultural and historical location in the mythos of Yugoslavia, there were a significant amount of commemorative and political functions held in the park.
+Consequently, a formal residence for visiting Executive Council members of the SR of BiH was constructed in Sutjeska Valley in 1977.
 Created by famed Sarajevo architect Zlatko Ugljen [profile page], the complex consisted of several buildings that were crafted in Ugljen's signature style of rustic-modern, which combined aspects of traditional and contemporary architecture.
 The residence is built from rough-hewn pine logs in a log-cabin style, however, the structure's roof has an exaggerated geometry of triangles, sophisticated gables and oversized eaves.
 In addition, the complex of buildings closed in around a paved courtyard that was deeply modern yet at the same time communed with nature and the landscape in a very visceral way, offering a stunning view of the surrounding peaks.

 Executive Council of SR BiH Residence - Slideshow